tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 RabbitMQ 版/动态与公告/新功能发布记录_intl_en.md

 <th width="20%">Documentation</th>
 </tr><tr>
 <td>Upgraded the monitoring feature</td>
-<td>TDMQ for RabbitMQ's monitoring panel has been fully upgraded.
+<td>TDMQ for RabbitMQ has upgraded its monitoring panel.
 The new panel supports monitoring metrics of clusters, vhosts, exchanges, and queues, with dozens of new monitoring metrics added for status diagnosis and problem locating, such as P95/P99/P999 production durations.</td>
 <td>2022-04-28</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1112/47691">Monitoring and Alarms</a></td>
 </tr></table>